ruon24/financial-time-series-prediction/README.md

 ## 7. Key Insights

-*   **Non-linear Signal:** The superior performance of tree-based models (Random Forest, XGBoost, LightGBM) over linear baselines suggests that there might be non-linear relationships and interactions between features that influence stock returns.
-This reinforces the idea that simpler linear models might not fully capture market dynamics.
-*   **Importance of Feature Engineering:** Creating relevant features like lagged returns, volatility, and momentum proved beneficial.
-These handcrafted features provide the models with context about recent market behavior, which is crucial for time-series forecasting.
-*   **Limits of Prediction in Finance:** Despite the efforts in feature engineering and model tuning, the R² values remain low, indicating that predicting the exact magnitude of stock returns is extremely difficult.
-The focus shifts more towards predicting the *direction* rather than the precise value.
+Despite the efforts in feature engineering and model tuning, the R2 values remain low, indicating that predicting the exact magnitude of stock returns is extremely difficult.
+The focus shifts more towards predicting the direction rather than the precise value

-## 8. Limitations

-*   **Overfitting Risk:** Given the noisy nature of financial data and the complexity of the models, there's always a risk of overfitting to historical patterns that may not generalize to future market conditions.
-*   **Transaction Costs Not Included:** This analysis does not account for real-world trading frictions such as commissions, bid-ask spread, and slippage.
-These costs can significantly erode any theoretical profits from a predictive model.
-*   **Non-Stationarity of Markets:** Financial markets are dynamic and constantly evolving.
-Models trained on past data might become obsolete as market regimes change, leading to concept drift.

-## 9. Future Improvements

-*   **Feature Expansion:** Explore additional technical indicators (e.g., RSI, MACD), fundamental data, macroeconomic indicators, sentiment analysis from news, or alternative data sources to potentially uncover stronger signals.
-*   **Advanced Model Tuning:** Employ more sophisticated hyperparameter optimization techniques like Bayesian Optimization or evolutionary algorithms for a more exhaustive search of the optimal model configurations.
-*   **Time-Series Cross-Validation:** Implement more robust validation strategies specific to time series, such as walk-forward optimization, to better assess model stability and generalization.
-*   **Trading Strategy Simulation (Backtesting):** Integrate the predictive model into a comprehensive backtesting framework that includes realistic transaction costs, position sizing, and risk management to evaluate its true profitability.
-*   **Deep Learning Models:** Investigate the use of recurrent neural networks (RNNs) or transformer models, which are often well-suited for sequence data like financial time series.